cruise-automation/webviz/packages/webviz-core/src/panels/NodePlayground/index.help.md

 // Markers
-// All marker types build on this base marker type. type BaseMarker = {
+// All marker types build on this base marker type.
+/**
+ * For publishing markers, every other marker is built up on this base type.
+ * The 'id' property has to be unique, as duplicate ids will cause markers to
+ * be overwritten.
+The 'ns' property corresponds to namespace under which your
+ * marker is published.
+In most cases, you will just want to set the 'action'
+ * property to '0'.
+  */
+type BaseMarker = {
   header: Header,
   ns: string, // namespace that your marker is published under.